valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-backend-libraries.md

   As a consequence of this change, the environment variable `VALTIMO_JWT_TOKEN_VALIDITY_IN_SECONDS` has been renamed to `VALTIMO_OAUTH_TOKEN_VALIDITY_IN_SECONDS`.

+* **Custom plugin scanning**

+  Scanning for plugins has changed.
+Only whitelisted packages will be scanned for possible custom plugins.
+Custom plugins might not be found anymore when the plugin's package name is not whitelisted.
+By default, only Valtimo default plugins, and plugins in the classpath of your spring application main class will be found.
+To make sure all custom plugins can be found, an annotation has been added:

+  `valtimo.annotation-scan.accepted-packages: test.package1, test.package2`

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 ## Deprecations